maxtyson123/MaxOS/docs/Styles/Coding Style.md

 String MIME_Type();
 ```

 Use full words, except in the rare case where an abbreviation would be more canonical and easier to understand.
+If the word is long, use the full word in the class name and an abbreviation in the variable name.
+Denote the abbreviation in the doxygen comment.

 ###### Right: